 As minister of the Gospel, my calling is to share the rich experience of God’s grace through teaching, preaching, and leadership.
 My passion is for the church to be a community that makes space in which the Spirit of God can move and provide new life as we journey together in the Way of Jesus.

-I currently serve as Pastoral Resident at River Road Church, Baptist in Richmond, Virginia.
-This position consists of intensive, post-graduate pastoral training within this teaching congregation.
-My primary responsibility is to intentionally studying and supporting the church’s Pastoral Ministries.
+I currently serve as Senior Pastor of First Baptist Church of Martinsville, VA.
+Prior to my current position, I served as Pastoral Resident at River Road Church, Baptist in Richmond, Virginia.
+This position consisted of intensive, post-graduate pastoral training in a teaching congregation.

 I have also been ministering among various congregations through supply preaching, education, and missions since my ordination to the Gospel ministry in December 2010.

 In the field of immigration law, I spent a decade as an Immigration Paralegal at a prestigious law firm, working directly for former Chief Counsel and Acting Director of USCIS (a shareholder at the firm).
 My work in immigration law makes me uniquely qualified to discuss matters of legal importance, especially in this field.
 My research and legal writing skills, along with years of professional administrative experience set me apart from other ministerial candidates with similar educational backgrounds.